It is a long page. First the color systems, and then the details of RGB below.

 RYB color is something else (Red, Yellow, Blue): The centuries of past history of artists seeking to make colors by mixing primaries of pigments did assume RYB as primaries.
 Artists mixing pigments used this centuries older view about primaries, and were trying to solve the problems with imperfect pigments too.
 They could adjust color in some degree by using unequal mixtures.
 There was no technical way to measure light and color then to be able to know better.
 Artists found RYB couldn't make all painted colors without using additional paint colors (like actual green paint), but they adapted to deal with it by typically using many paint colors (instead of three primaries).
 And by adjusting mixtures by eye.
 The imperfect pigments caused even more issues for the artists, so the situation was not clear back then.

 Then it was ultimately discovered in more modern times that RYB is not actually correct.
 RYB is still taught in elementary school, since those students don’t yet know about Cyan and Magenta colors, much less the science of color.
-And the entire history of "How to Paint" is written in RYB, so it continues.
-But Photography and Physics and Video and Web pages are all very much entirely RGB today, because that's how things actually work.
+And the entire history of "How to Paint" is written in RYB, so it continues in art education.
+But Photography and Physics and Video and Web pages and Commercial color are all very much entirely RGB today, because that's how things actually work.

 RYB does have its very long history, and is still widely used in art education, and still has many fans that are used to it, but which we've finally learned is not the technically correct physics of color.
 You will still commonly find RYB color wheels to buy (possibly called Traditional), which was the early theory, but is not actual precise reality, so now you should specifically instead look for modern RGB color wheels, which also apply to CMY work, meaning Yellow is between Red and Green either way, but red and green are not Subtractive primaries (reflections from pigments).
 Tradition may still remember RYB, but modern science uses RGB for video, TV for example, and CMYK for printing (K including black ink).
 CMY are the fundamental primaries for modern printing and painting and color photo prints.